 How do you ensure that the laboratory team demonstrates a high level of technical competence?

-We have a team of highly experienced professionals, but we know that continuous training is essential.
-For this reason, we conduct regular internal training sessions and assessments, both theoretical and practical.
-We also frequently participate in national and international conferences, which allows us to stay at the forefront of laboratory testing.
-Finally, we foster a collaborative working environment to support our continuous improvement.
+We have a team of highly experienced professionals, but we recognize that continuous training is essential.
+Therefore, we conduct regular internal training sessions and evaluations, both theoretical and practical.
+We also frequently participate in national and international conferences, which keeps us at the forefront of laboratory testing.
+Finally, we promote a team-oriented work environment to support continuous improvement.

 From your experience, how does the laboratory add value to the services offered by Anddes?

-The laboratory adds significant value to Anddes’ services, as it provides reliable results that make it possible to develop a more representative geotechnical model of the study area and to reduce uncertainty in the analyses, resulting in safer and more efficient designs.
-In addition, these results allow verification of compliance with the project’s technical specifications, ensuring that each stage of the project is executed in accordance with the highest quality standards required by Anddes.
+The laboratory adds significant value to geotechnical services by providing reliable results that enable the development of a more representative geotechnical model of the study area and reduce uncertainty in its analysis, resulting in safer and more efficient designs.
+Furthermore, these results help verify compliance with the project’s technical specifications, ensuring that each stage is executed according to the highest quality standards.